This post may contain affiliate links. Read full disclosure.

 These are the most commonly asked questions when making authentic pico de gallo, and the most helpful answers for recipe success.

-Up the festive vibe: use a variety of heirloom tomatoes in various colors.
+Use a variety of heirloom tomatoes in various colors.
 To add additional citrus flavor, add lime zest to the mix.
 For a slightly sweet pico de gallo, add 1 cup minced pineapple.

 Tomatoes are 95% water.
 We recommend using Roma tomatoes (also known as Italian tomatoes).
 They have a meaty firm texture with less liquid than other tomato varieties.
 If you’re not using Roma tomatoes, it’s highly probable your pico de gallo will be watery.
 What you can do: after dicing the tomatoes, transfer them to a colander over the kitchen sink.
 Shake out as much liquid as you can.